tskulkarni25/notes/README.md

 # NOTES

-This project simply demonstrates CURD operations for notes.
+This project simply demonstrates CRUD operations for notes.
 Users can sign-up/sign-in and each user can have their own notes.